leotrs/rsm/docs/source/tutorials/markup.rst

 .. rsm::

    :manuscript:

    Hello, RSM!

    ::

+Strings such as ``:manuscript:`` are called *tags*.
 Tags are used to annotate regions of text, for example to delimit sections and other parts of a manuscript.
+The tag functions as open delimiter, and the empty tag ``::``, a.k.a. *Halmos*, is the closing delimiter.

 .. rsm::

    :manuscript:

    :abstract:

      This is the manuscript's abstract.

    ::

    :section:
      :title: First Section

      And this is the contents of a section.

    ::

    ::

 Some tags are used to add meta-data to the annotated regions.
 For example, the ``:section:`` tag in the previous example introduces a new region of the manuscript, while the ``:title:`` tag directly below it modifies the parent ``:section:`` tag by specifying its title.

 Tags such as ``:manuscript:``, ``:abstract:``, and ``:section:`` introduce parts of the manuscript that are clearly separated from other parts.
 In contrast, the ``:span:`` tag